iluwatar/java-design-patterns/faq.md

 pooled objects are in use and more clients need them, threads will become blocked waiting for available object from the pool.
 This is not the case with Flyweight.

+### Q7: What are the differences between FluentInterface and Builder patterns? {#Q7}

+Fluent interfaces are sometimes confused with the Builder pattern, because they share method chaining and a fluent usage.
+However, fluent interfaces are not primarily used to create shared (mutable) objects, but to configure complex objects without having to respecify the target object on every property change.